-This research revealed clear inequalities in the coverage of smokefree space policies, specifically ethnic, income, educational and regional inequalities.
-These inequalities may perpetuate the normality of smoking within subgroups of the United States' population, and thus reinforce disparities in the negative impacts of exposure to smoking.
+This research revealed clear inequalities in the coverage of smokefree outdoor space policies, specifically ethnic, income, educational and regional inequalities.
+Inequalities in the banning of smoking in areas frequented by children may perpetuate the normality of smoking within subgroups of the United States' population, and thus reinforce disparities in the negative impacts of exposure to smoking.
 Our regression results indicate that income inequalities between places may influence smokefree policies, and that policy coverage differences have real potential to exacerbate existing health inequalities.
-Legislative coverage of smokefree spaces is an important, cost-effective option to protect adults and children from SHS exposure and the normality of smoking.
+Legislative coverage of smokefree outdoor spaces is an important, cost-effective option to protect adults and children from SHS exposure and the normality of smoking.
 But, if not implemented equitably, tobacco-related health inequities may persist.